 An inactive person gets light day-to-day physical activity (1,000 to 3,000 steps).
 A moderately active person walks about 1.5 to 3 miles per day (3,000 to 5,000 steps).
 An active person walks at least 3 miles per day (5,000 steps or more).

 Things to consider

 As you can see from the chart, children’s calorie needs increase with age.
 Adults need fewer calories once they reach a certain age.
-If you are trying to lose weight, you’ll want to consume fewer calories.
+In fact, we often have lower calorie needs than we think.
+If you are trying to lose weight, you’ll want to consume even fewer calories.

 Also remember that all calories are not equal.
 If you are trying to lose weight by cutting calories, filling up on carbohydrate calories with no fat or protein is not the best solution.
 Calories from healthy fats and proteins will keep you fuller longer.
 These types of foods are more calorie dense, so you will need to pay attention to serving sizes.

 Be sure to check nutrition labels to see how many calories are in one serving.
 Most restaurants offer nutritional information on their menus or online.

 Talk with your family doctor or a dietitian if you have questions about your diet.
 They can help you define calorie counts and healthy eating plans for you and your family.